maxtwotouch/iGym/web-app/README.md

 * **Editing Profile**: When you are authenticated, click on your name or profile image in the top right corner (navbar) to enter the page for editing your profile or adding a profile image.
 * **Exercise View**: You can view all available exercises by clicking on **Exercises** in the navbar.
     1. Here, you can browse through various categories such as **Legs**, **Arms**, **Shoulders**, **Back**, **Abdominals**, and **Chest**.
     2. By clicking on a specific exercise, you can view detailed information with text descriptions and an image illustration to guide you.
 * **Creating Workouts**: You can create workouts by navigating to the dashboard either by clicking **Home** or the **iGym logo**.
 Once on the dashboard, click on **Create New Workout**.
     1. Enter the name of the workout you want to create.
     2. Click **Add Exercises** to add exercises to the workout.
 This will redirect you to a new page where you can select exercises.
-    3. On the exercise selection page, you can sort exercises by **type**, **name**, or **alphabetical order**.
+    3. On the exercise selection page, you can sort exercises by type, name, or alphabetical order.
     4. After selecting the desired exercises, click **Confirm Selection** to store them in the workout.
     5. Once you have chosen exercises and named the workout, click **Create Workout** to finalize the workout creation.
 * **Client**: You can view your clients by clicking on the **My Clients** link in the navbar.